lcpolinar2030-del/canteenproposal/README.md

+Canteen Meal Budget & Queue Tracker
+Group Members:

+Lexyl Caye V. Polinar

+Ethan Jhan Rosales

+Jade Sumaylo

 I. PROJECT OVERVIEW

-The Canteen Meal Budget & Queue Tracker is a simple digital tool designed to help students manage their daily food allowance and avoid long canteen lines.
-The system combines two useful features: a budget tracker, which helps students record and monitor their meal expenses, and a queue tracker, which shows whether the canteen line is short, normal, or long.
+The Canteen Meal Budget & Queue Tracker is a simple digital system created to help students manage their meal allowances and avoid long lines in the school canteen.
+The project includes two major features:

-This project is simple enough for student developers but meaningful because it directly addresses everyday problems students face, especially dormers who rely on the school canteen for all meals.
+A budget tracker that records and calculates student meal expenses

+A queue status indicator showing whether the canteen line is short, normal, or long

+This project is highly relatable, realistic, and useful for both dormers and regular students.
+It is also achievable within the required project timeline.

 II.
 BACKGROUND AND RATIONALE

-Students often struggle with two things:
+Students commonly experience two everyday problems:

-Overspending on meals due to lack of tracking.
+Overspending their daily or weekly meal allowance

-Long lines in the canteen, causing delays, stress, and wasted break time.
+Long lines in the school canteen that waste time

-Dormers are affected the most because they eat in the canteen daily and must manage their weekly allowance carefully.
-A system that shows how much they’ve spent and how long the line is can help students make better decisions about eating times and budgeting.

-Many existing apps online track expenses, and some systems monitor queues, but combining both into one student-friendly tool makes this project unique and practical.
+Dormers are especially affected because they rely heavily on the canteen for their meals.
+By combining a budget management tool with a queue tracking feature, students can save money, plan better, and avoid unnecessary waiting during break time.

 III.
 PROBLEM STATEMENT

-Students need a convenient way to:
+Students currently lack a simple system that helps them:

+Track their meal expenses

-Track how much they spend on meals
+See how much allowance they still have

-Know their remaining daily or weekly budget

-Avoid long canteen lines
+Know the best time to buy food without falling into long lines

-Plan their meals more efficiently
+Plan their daily meals wisely

-Without a tool, students end up overspending or wasting time in long queues.
+Because of this, many students overspend and waste valuable time waiting in queues.

 IV.
 TARGET USERS

-Dormers – need strict budget monitoring
+Dormers – need strict budgeting and meal planning

-Regular students – want to avoid long lines during lunch
+Regular students – want to avoid long lunch lines

-Canteen staff – can use queue data to adjust operations
+Canteen staff – can use line data to improve serving flow

-Teachers/admins – can see patterns in student meal schedules
+School administrators – can view usage trends for possible improvements

 V. PROJECT OBJECTIVES

-By the end of this project, the group aims to:

-Build a simple budget tracker for canteen meals.
+The project aims to:

+Develop a meal budget tracking system

-Allow users to input their daily or weekly allowance.
+Allow students to input daily or weekly allowance

-Record expenses and display the remaining balance.
+Display the remaining balance automatically

-Provide a quick and simple queue status indicator.
+Provide a queue status indicator (short, normal, long)

-Create a functional prototype for presentation.
+Produce a functional prototype

-Upload the complete project documentation to GitHub.
+Upload complete documentation and files to GitHub

 VI.
 SCOPE AND LIMITATIONS
-Scope
+Scope:

 The system will include:

 Budget input

-Expense recording
+Meal expense tracking

+Remaining balance calculation

+Queue status indicator

-Real-time balance display
+Expense history display

+Limitations:

-Queue status (short, normal, long)
+Queue status will be manually updated, not automated

-Simple interface for students

-Limitations

-Queue tracking is manual, updated by a student or canteen staff

-System is not fully automated with sensors

-Only for the school canteen (not external restaurants)
+Only applicable to the school canteen

-Prototype level, not a full mobile app yet
+Does not function as a full mobile app yet

+Prototype-level functionality only

 VII.
 PROJECT FEATURES
-1. Daily/Weekly Budget Input
+1. Budget Input

-Users can enter their allowance amount.
+Allows users to set their allowance for the day or week.

-2. Meal Expense Tracker
+2. Expense Recorder

-Records spending for breakfast, lunch, dinner, or snacks.
+Students enter the cost of meals (breakfast, lunch, dinner, snacks).

 3. Remaining Balance Display

-Automatically updates budget after every input.
+Automatically updates after each recorded meal expense.

-4. Queue Tracker
+4. Queue Status Indicator

-Shows the status of the canteen line:
+Shows one of the following:

-Green: Short
+Green – Short line

-Yellow: Normal
+Yellow – Normal line

-Red: Long
+Red – Long line

 5. Expense History Log

-A list of past expenses for review.
+Shows the list of previous entries for monitoring.

 VIII.
-INPUTS AND OUTPUTS
+EXPECTED INPUTS & OUTPUTS
-Inputs:
+Expected Inputs:

-Budget amount
+Daily or weekly budget amount

-Cost of each meal
+Cost of food purchased

-Queue status (manual selection)
+Queue status selection (short/normal/long)

+Date and time of expense

-Outputs:
+Expected Outputs:

-Remaining balance
+Updated remaining balance

-Summary of expenses
+Summary of recorded expenses

-Queue indicator
+Display of current queue status

+Daily/weekly expense report

-History log
+Full history log

 IX.
 METHODOLOGY

-Idea finalization – choose the topic and define problems

-Research and feature planning

-Design simple UI wireframes
+Brainstorm and finalize topic

+Conduct basic research

+Organize features and draft the project proposal

 Create GitHub repository

-Develop basic input/output system

-Create the queue status feature

-Testing and revisions

-Presentation and submission
+Develop a simple prototype

+Test system inputs and outputs

+Polish documentation and clean final files

+Prepare video presentation

 X. TOOLS AND TECHNOLOGIES

-GitHub for documentation

-Google Docs / Canva for presentation

-(Optional) Scratch, Python, HTML/CSS, or any language the teacher allows

-YouTube references for demo videos
+GitHub (documentation, version control)

+Canva or Google Slides (presentation)

+Python, Scratch, HTML/CSS (depending on teacher requirement)

-Google Sheets for budget calculations (optional prototype)
+Google Sheets (optional prototype tool)

 XI.
-EXPECTED OUTPUT
+EXPECTED OUTPUTS

-By the end of the project, the group will produce:
+The project will deliver:

-A functional prototype of the budget and queue tracker
+A functioning prototype of the budget + queue tracker

 A complete GitHub repository containing:

-Proposal

-System description

-Screenshots/mockups
+This project proposal

+Screenshots or UI mockups

-Code (if applicable)
+Source code (if applicable)

+Documentation files

-A 3–5 minute video presentation showing:
+A 3–5 minute recorded or live presentation

-Problem

-Features

-Demonstration

-Conclusion

 XII.
 BENEFITS OF THE PROJECT

-Helps dormers avoid overspending

-Helps students avoid long lines
+Helps students save money

-Saves time during breaks

-Promotes financial discipline

-Provides students with a practical digital tool
+Prevents overspending

+Reduces wasted time in canteen lines

+Helps dormers plan meals better

+Promotes responsible budgeting habits

+Improves daily convenience for students

 XIII.
-CONCLUSION

-The Canteen Meal Budget & Queue Tracker is a simple yet impactful project that addresses real issues students face daily.
-With its practical features, easy user interface, and relatable purpose, the system can significantly improve students’ budgeting habits and meal planning.
-This project is achievable within the given timeline and aligns with the goals of the Computer Science curriculum.
+FINAL REFLECTION ENTRY

+What are you most confident about your draft?
+We are confident that our project idea is practical, relatable, and clearly explained.
+The proposal shows a real problem that students face and provides a simple, helpful solution.
+Our features are achievable and easy to demonstrate in a presentation.

+What would we like to improve?
+We would like to improve the look of the system by designing a cleaner and more modern interface.
+In the future, we hope to make the queue tracker fully automated and add more features such as reminders or weekly spending graphs.
+We also want to enhance the presentation to make it more engaging and professional.